Quick Start Guide

 Step 4: Create Your First Configuration

-Create a complete ML configuration with both infrastructure services and ML pipelines.
-This demonstrates ModelKnife's dual approach: stable infrastructure (services) + iterative ML workflows (pipelines).
+Create a small ML configuration with one serving service and one training pipeline.
+This keeps the first run simple while still showing ModelKnife's dual approach: stable services + iterative ML workflows.

 mlknife-compose.yaml